cloudcreativity/ddd-modules/docs/guide/application/commands.md

 :::tip
 If you're writing middleware that is only meant to be used for a specific command, type-hint that command instead of the generic `CommandInterface`.

+If you're writing middleware that can be used for both commands and queries, use a union type i.e.
+`CommandInterface|QueryInterface`.
 :::